arinvandrapu/AIRiskAssessmentProject/reports/final-report.md

 # AI Governance Risk Assessment — FakeOrg

-> **⚠️ Synthetic data.** FakeOrg is a fictional organization invented for a portfolio
-> project.
-All people, tools, evidence, and findings are made up.
-Nothing here is a real
-> assessment of a real company.

 **Engagement:** AI Governance Risk Assessment · **Period:** Q2 2026 · **Depth:** Governance-level (control & process maturity; not a technical model audit)

 **Frameworks:** NIST AI RMF 1.0 (maturity scoring), EU AI Act (risk classification + obligations)